Part of S. Jackson St in Seattle to close for viaduct demolition

-SEATTLE — WSDOT is preparing to close one road and reopen a few others as demolition of the Alaskan Way Viaduct enters its final stages.
+SEATTLE — The Washington Start Department of Transportation closed one road and reopen a few others as demolition of the Alaskan Way Viaduct entered its final stages.

-Starting Wednesday, a section of S. Jackson St. just east of Alaskan Way will close for at least a few weeks, while crews knock down one of two remaining sections of the viaduct.
+A section of S. Jackson St. just east of Alaskan Way was closed Wednesday for at least a few weeks, while crews knock down one of two remaining sections of the viaduct.

-S. King St. at Alaskan Way reopens, Tuesday, and Yesler Way at Alaskan Way reopens on Wednesday, providing some relief for drivers who have had to navigate detours since demolition began in February.
+S. King St. at Alaskan Way and Yesler Way at Alaskan Way were both reopened on, providing some relief for drivers who have had to navigate detours since demolition began in February.

-Demolition is 82% complete, WSDOT said Tuesday, and their goal is to be finished along the waterfront by the end of summer.
+Demolition was 82% complete, WSDOT said Tuesday, and their goal is to be finished along the waterfront by the end of summer.

 RELATED: Work filling Seattle's Battery Street Tunnel with rubble mostly complete